Germain Jousse: The end of the war

 Colonel Jousse participated in the Tunisian Campaign within the General British Staff from November 1942 to March 1943.
 In April he was named the Chief of the Staff of General Georges Catroux in Algiers.
 Then promoted to Colonel, he became assistant manager of the Staff of General Charles de Gaulle in Algiers.
 He was then assigned to the Directorate-General of Studies and Research (DGÉR), where he took command of the documentation service.
 In 1944, he accepted his stars as Brigade General, and in 1946 was promoted to Division General.

 Career after the war

+In January 1947, Jousse was appointed a Chief of Private General Staff to the Minister of National Defence, François Billoux, but after Billoux resignation in late May that year, Jousse was granted a one year leave.
+He returned to service in June 1948 and assumed duty as Assistant Commander-in-Chief of French Forces in Germany under General Augustin Guillaume.

-Thereafter Germain Jousse commanded the 5th Military Region in Toulon, and, in July 1952, was promoted to the rank of Army Corps General.
-He was, in addition, the first president of the Association of the French Liberation of November 8, 1942.
+Jousse was transferred back to France in May 1950 and assumed command of the 5th Military Region in Toulon, and, in July 1952, was promoted to the rank of Army Corps General.
+He remained in that capacity until his retirement from active duty on November 20, 1955.

+Following a failed putsch of the generals in late April 1961, Jousse was recalled to active duty and served as a Member of the Supreme Military Tribunal during the trials with rebellious generals Raoul Salan, André Zeller, Edmond Jouhaud and Maurice Challe.
+He continued in this capacity until the end of May 1962, when he finally retired from the Army again.

+Death

-He died on March 21, 1988 in Monblanc in Gers.
+Jousse then served as the first president of the Association of the French Liberation of November 8, 1942 and died on March 21, 1988, in Monblanc in Gers.
 He was buried in Mans dans la Sarthe.